Endothermic process

 The term was coined by 19th-century French chemist Marcellin Berthelot.
+The term endothermic comes from the Greek ἔνδον (endon) meaning 'within' and θερμ- (therm) meaning 'hot' or 'warm'.

+An endothermic process may be a chemical process, such as dissolving ammonium nitrate (NH4NO3) in water (H2O), or a physical process, such as the melting of ice cubes.

 The opposite of an endothermic process is an exothermic process, one that releases or "gives out" energy, usually in the form of heat and sometimes as electrical energy.
-Thus, in each term (endothermic and exothermic) the prefix refers to where heat (or electrical energy) goes as the process occurs.
+Thus, endo in endothermic refers to energy or heat going in, and exo in exothermic refers to energy or heat going out.
+In each term (endothermic and exothermic) the prefix refers to where heat (or electrical energy) goes as the process occurs.

 In chemistry

 Due to bonds breaking and forming during various processes (changes in state, chemical reactions), there is usually a change in energy.
 If the energy of the forming bonds is greater than the energy of the breaking bonds, then energy is released.
 This is known as an exothermic reaction.
 However, if more energy is needed to break the bonds than the energy being released, energy is taken up.
 Therefore, it is an endothermic reaction.